 - be either a domestic or international candidate currently residing in Australia.
 Domestic includes candidates with Australian Citizenship, Australian Permanent Residency or New Zealand Citizenship.

-- meet the PhD entry requirements of both Deakin University and Coventry university, including English language proficiency requirements (IELTS overall minimum score of 7.0 with a minimum of 6.5 in each component)
+- *meet the PhD entry requirements of both Deakin University and Coventry university, including English language proficiency requirements (IELTS overall minimum score of 7.0 with a minimum of 6.5 in each component)

 - be able to physically locate to both Coventry University (UK) and Deakin University (Australia)